eiri/climber-count/README.md

 ## How it works

-- Pulls html from rockgympro.com for a given uid and fId.
+- Pulls html from rockgympro.com for a given pgk and fId.
 - Parses the html file, extracts `var data` as JSON.
 - Gets a counter for a given gym and stores it and update time in csv file.
 - If the count is less than a given theashold sends a message through a Telegram bot.